What is prostate cancer?

 - Exercise.
 Regular aerobic exercise is associated with a reduced risk of prostate cancer.

 - Have regular screenings for prostate cancer.
 Digital rectal exams can help provide early detection of problems with the prostate gland.
-Additionally, the PSA test measures a marker of prostate cancer in the blood and checking PSA levels should be discussed with a physician.
+Additionally, the PSA test measures a marker of prostate cancer in the blood.
+The test is not considered conclusive and the usefulness of checking PSA levels to detect cancer or monitor changes in the prostate should be discussed with a physician.

 Nutrition and Supplements